HighSchoolHacking/GLS/docs/Design/Classes/Class Declarations.md

 ### Errata

-* Some languages such as Java and TypeScript do not support multiple inheritance, so GLS will not.
+* Some languages such as Java and TypeScript do not support multiple class inheritance, so GLS will not.
 * Interfaces do not exist in Python, so marking a class as implementing one is currently out of scope.
 * Adding modifiers such as `"extends"` to generics is currently out of scope.
 * Duck-typed languages such as Ruby and Python have no need for generics, so GLS will skip printing generic information in them.
-* Trying to implement interfaces in Python or Ruby will print nothing.
+* Python and Ruby do not support interfaces, so GLS will not print any information related to implementing them.